nimble-platform/data-analytics/elk/README.md

 ### How can I persist Elasticsearch data?

-The data stored in Elasticsearch will be persisted due to the following volume mountage:
+The data stored in Elasticsearch will be persisted after container reboot but not after container removal.

 In order to persist Elasticsearch data even after removing the Elasticsearch container, you'll have to mount a volume on your Docker host.
 Update the `elasticsearch` service declaration to: